-Most crop producers in Iowa participate in some of the commodity programs offered by the U.S. Department of Agriculture.
+Most crop producers in Iowa participate in some of the commodity programs offered by the USDA.
 They are usually designed to reduce price or production risk for major grain crops.
 Every few years new farm legislation is passed which requires landowners and tenants to make decisions about program participation.

 Setting the Length of Lease

 Many farm leases are in effect for only one year at a time.
 In fact, in Iowa oral leases cannot be valid for more than one year.
-However, a recent survey showed that 43 percent of cash rent leases and 66 percent of crop-share agreements had been in effect between the same parties for more than 10 years.
+However, an Iowa State University survey showed that 41% of cash rent leases and 68% of crop share agreements had been in effect between the same parties for more than 10 years.
 The maximum fixed term for a lease contract in Iowa is 20 years, but leases can be routinely renewed if both parties agree.

 Factors that Influence Leasing Terms